Bitterroot range ski routes

 The Northwest gully is hidden on the left side of the photo.

-Looking down the upper Northwest gully of North trapper peak during the first? descent.
+Looking down the upper Northwest gully of North trapper peak.

 Boulder Creek